CanonicalLtd/maas-docs/en/installconfig-subnets-dhcp.md

 appear.
 1. Select the primary rack controller.
 For DHCP HA, select both the primary and the secondary.
-1. Create a dynamic IP range.
+1. Create a reserved dynamic IP range.
 Fill in the fields 'Dynamic range start IP' and 'Dynamic range end IP'.
 1. Configure a default gateway.
 Fill in the field 'Gateway IP'.
 1. Apply your changes with the 'Provide DHCP' button.